othiym23/shimmer/README.md

 you started.
 Won't unwrap if somebody else has monkeypatched the function after you (but will log in that case).
 Won't throw if you try to double-unwrap a function (but will log).

+#### shimmer.wrapEmitter(emitter, mark, prepare)

+Change how an individual EventEmitter runs its listeners.
+Each listener will be passed to `mark`, and `wrapEmitter` assumes that whatever changes are made happen either on the listener itself or somewhere else.
+When emit is called, all of the listeners for the event type will be passed to `prepare`, which should return the list of prepared listeners.
+The wrapped EE can be restored to its pristine state by using emitter.__unwrap(), but this should only be used if you *really* know what you're doing.